 - SRM Institute of Science and Technology

-MBA after Architecture - Is this the Right Choice?
+MBA after Architecture Is this the Right Choice?

-Although architecture provides construction-specific possibilities, some students choose an MBA to widen their career prospects.
+Although architecture provides construction-specific possibilities, some students choose an MBA to widen your career prospects.
 A graduate with a bachelor's degree in architecture has a far greater potential scope than a graduate with a master's degree in architecture.

-Opportunities: An MBA opens doors to a wide range of careers; whereas, a bachelor's degree in architecture limits one's options to the construction industry.
+- Opportunities: An MBA opens doors to a wide range of careers; whereas, a bachelor's degree in architecture limits one's options to the construction industry.

-Skill Development: Internships and case studies provide opportunities for students to get real-world managerial experience.
+- Skill Development: Internships and case studies provide opportunities for students to get real-world managerial experience.
 Furthermore, MBA strengthens networks by allowing people from all around the world to connect.

 Despite the various benefits, whether or not to continue with the program after earning a bachelor's degree is a personal decision.